BioPhoton/research-reactive-ephemeral-state-in-component-oriented-frontend-frameworks/README.md

 The third rule of thumb to detect local state is:

-> It processes mostly local sources i.e. sort/filter change
+> It processes mostly local sources e.g. sort/filter change

 ---